tildedave/tildedave.com/_posts/2014-03-01-application-failure-scenarios-with-cassandra.md

 ### Partial Failures are Worse Than Total Failures

-In contrast to bad column family design (something we honestly expected to fail at given our newness with the technology), every other issue we ran into came from our improper management of the `Session` object that handles the connection to Cassandra.
+In contrast to bad column family design (something we honestly expected to fail at given our newness with the technology), the last set of issues we ran into were due to improper management of the `Session` object that handles the connection to Cassandra.

 Creating a `Session` object requires the application node to communicate with the Cassandra cluster to determine which nodes are up and which are down.
 On average creating this session took 1 second; sometimes spiking up to 4 seconds; in contrast, once a session has been created, our most common database queries finish in less than 10ms.
 That's a difference factor of *100*.